santiagonars/CNN-HowManyFingers-PyTorch/README.md

     >  `q` key

 # Feature Input
-Grayscaled images were used for training to simplify the number of inputs and computations used by the CNN.
-These were originally collected by applying a binary mask to highlight the hands edges and then applying thresholding.
+The dataset contains grayscaled images that were collected by applying a binary mask to the hands edges, as this simplified the number of inputs and computations used by the CNN.

-The data was originally collected by holding up 0 to 5 fingers in the region of interest and storing the images.
+The data was collected by holding up 0 to 5 fingers in the region of interest and storing the images.
 The original dataset from the baseline project was used, for which each label contains about 1500 images plus an additional 600 images for validation.

 ![training_images](process_and_optimization/readme-support/training_images.png)